ErickSonico/ericksonico/README.md

 My name is Erick Iram García Velasco.
 - 🎓 I´m studying Computer Science at Facultad de Ciencias, UNAM.
-- 💾 I like learning about Java and Pyhton, but I want to learn haskell as well.
+- 💾 I´m learning Java, Python, R, C++ and Go right now.
 - 🔭 How to rech me:
   - Erick Sónico at Xbox 🎮
   - Erick García at Fcebook 🔔
   - @IramsitoHP at Twitter 📱
   - @amante.bandid0 at instagram 📸
-- ⚡Ask me about Structure Datas, Java and Halo
+- ⚡Ask me about Structure Datas, Java and Halo Lore.
 - 🪐Pronouns: he/him/his

 Call me Erick Sónico or Iramsito, I'll thank you.